maciejrybaniec/eslint-config-architower/README.md

 After that, push it and then create a
 [Pull Request](https://github.com/ArchiTower/eslint-config-architower/pulls)
-with target to `develop` branch.
+with the target to `develop` branch.

 ### Branching

-In our repositories we're following the simple solution:
+In our repositories, we're following the simple solution:

 - `main` branch represents stable releases of the libraries or production environment of released applications
-- `develop` branch is for release candidates, betas etc. Here we developing solution - library or app.
+- `develop` branch is for releasing candidates, betas, etc. Here we are developing a solution - a library or app.

 ## License